on orders over $45*

 The main point of difference is the trapeze style bridge which requires changing strings 1 or 2 strings at a time to save the assembly falling out of position, which in turn requires the intonation is reconfigured.

-Lastly, we come to the single-cut semi-hollow body kits.
+We come to the single-cut semi-hollow body kits.

 In my experience, this semi-hollow body kit has been an extremely popular guitar, thanks largely to its striking appearance and overall suitability to almost all styles of music.